Evilpasture/Culverin/docs/DOCS.md

 - **Two-Tier Tracking:** Culverin tracks the Center of Mass in the global `positions` buffer, while individual vertices are synced to a specialized shadow buffer.
 - **Structural Integrity:** Soft bodies are numerically sensitive.
 For high-speed collisions, it is recommended to use sub-stepping (e.g., calling `world.step()` 4 times per frame with `dt/4`).

+### create_ship(...)

+Creates a specialized native C-controller for buoyant vessels.

+This method instantiates a high-frequency **Ship Controller** that runs directly within the Jolt Physics solver's sub-step loop.
+This eliminates the one-frame latency found in Python-based stabilizers, providing rock-solid stability for heavy ships even in turbulent water.

+**Returns:**
+- **`ship` (Ship):** A native control object for the ship instance.

+**Arguments:**
+- **`sled` (int):** The generational handle of the rigid body that acts as the ship's physical core (typically a compound body containing the hull volume and ballast).
+- **`kp` (float):** The proportional gain for the upright stabilizer.
+Higher values make the ship snap back to upright faster.
+- **`kd` (float):** The derivative gain (damping) for the stabilizer.
+Prevents the ship from oscillating or "vibrating" when reaching the upright position.
+- **`throttle_force` (float):** The linear force in Newtons applied when the throttle is active.
+- **`steer_speed` (float):** The target angular velocity in radians per second for turning.

+**Thread Safety:**
+- This method flushes the command buffer and acquires the global trampoline lock to register a `StepListener` in Jolt.
+It should be called during initialization rather than in high-frequency loops.

 ### get_soft_body_vertices(...)

 Returns a zero-copy `memoryview` pointing to the real-time, world-space positions of every vertex in a simulated soft body.